zzyzek/sandbox/r2k2zzn/README.md

-In the $st$-Gilbert problem, where we want to fill a rectangle with a space filling like curve but we've specified arbitrary endpoints, a natural way of subdividing the space yields a type of R2K2ZZN problem to solve when the endpoints land in a Siberian that needs to connect to neighboring partitioned spaces.
+In the $st$-Gilbert problem, where we want to fill a rectangle with a space filling like curve but we've specified arbitrary endpoints, a natural way of subdividing the space yields a type of R2K2ZZN problem to solve when the endpoints land in a sub-region that needs to connect to neighboring partitioned spaces.

 In the $st$-Hamiltonian path on solid grid graphs, the proof strategy of attempting to subdivide